crhuber/kelp/README.md

     `kelp add ogham/exa`

-   To use a specific version other than latest use the `-r` flag
+   To use a specific version other than latest use the `-r` flag.
+Where `-r` is the github release version

     `kelp add ogham/exa -r 1.0.0`